DNSMasq, your local development DNS

 An alternative option…

-If your feeling extra hardcore and do not wish to install another software dependency on your system, you may wish to consider flashing your router with DD-WRT (if your router supports it) and allow hardware to do the work.
-Setting up DNSMasq on an applicable DD-WRT installation is as simple as adding the local domain entries into the ‘Additonal DNSMasq Options’ textarea in the administration panel.
+If you’re feeling extra hardcore and do not wish to install another software dependency on your system, you may wish to consider flashing your router with DD-WRT (if your router supports it) and letting the hardware do the work.
+Setting up DNSMasq on a compatible DD-WRT installation is as simple as adding the local domain entries into the “Additional DNSMasq Options” textarea in the administration panel.

-Below is an screenshot of an example DD-WRT DNSMasq configuration
+Below is a screenshot of an example DD-WRT DNSMasq configuration

 An even more awesome idea

-Instead of having to add an extra entry for each development site, which can be a chore, we have the chance to make it even easier.
-My regular naming convention for local development sites is to use the descriptive ‘.dev’ TLD.
+Instead of having to add an extra entry for each development site, which can be a chore, we have an opportunity to make it even easier.
+My regular naming convention for local development sites is to use the descriptive “.dev” TLD.
 This naming scheme allows me to easily distinguish between development and live builds.
-Lucky for us we have the chance to exploit the fact that ‘.dev’ is an unused TLD.
-With DNSMasq we are able to easily setup a TLD wildcard which will check/match any TLD we pass through the DNS and forward it to are defined location.
-As a consequence any URL request sent with a ‘.dev’ TLD can be directed to my local development server for Apache to happily respond to.
-For setup on a software installation you are required to add the following line into your ‘dnsconfig.conf’.
+Fortunately, we have the opportunity to exploit the fact that “.dev” is an unused TLD.
+With DNSMasq, we are able to easily set up a TLD wildcard which will check and match any domain we pass through the DNS and forward it to our defined location.
+As a consequence, any URL request using a “.dev” TLD can be directed to my local development server for Apache to respond to.
+For a software installation, you are required to add the following line to your dnsmasq.conf file.

-Or in the case of DD-WRT, adding the above configuration setting to the ‘Additonal DNSMasq Options’ textarea in the administration panel.
+Alternatively, in the case of DD-WRT, add the above configuration setting to the “Additional DNSMasq Options” textarea in the administration panel.